FelipeTamaki/Darnel-Fletes-Analisis/README.md

 Welcome to my analysis of freight and transportation for "Darnel Group."
 This project was developed with the goal of fostering both my personal growth and contributing to the company from an analytical perspective.
 It explores convenient freight options and strategies to minimize costs when transporting to different locations.

 The data was provided by the company:
 [FLETES LARRAZ 2024](./FLETES%20LARRAZ%202024.xlsx), which provides a foundation for my analysis, containing detailed information on freight shipments, including pricing, service details, and tracking information.
-Through a series of Python scripts, I explore key questions such as the most visited locations, cost per location, the percentage of freight relative to revenue for "Darmel Group"
+Through a series of Python scripts, I explore key questions such as the most visited locations, cost per location, the percentage of freight relative to revenue for "Darnel Group"

 # The Questions